IS MY CHILD READY FOR SCHOOL?

 • Playing social games to allow practice of social skills & social discussions/interactions

-Erina kindergarten provides an educational preschool program with a strong emphasis on school readiness that prepares the children for entering the primary school system.
+Erina kindergarten provides an educational preschool program with a strong emphasis on school transition that prepares the children for entering the primary school system.
 Parents and the preschool educators share a role in making children feel safe and secure as they transition to a new educational setting.

 The key aspects of school readiness are integrated throughout our preschool program and routine from the moment the children enter preschool at the age of 3, moving right through to their transition to primary school.
-The School Readiness Program is expanded for our pre-schoolers in their final year before school to ensure that they are given the maximum opportunities to learn new skills, as well as refine existing abilities.
+The School transition Program is expanded for our pre-schoolers in their final year before school to ensure that they are given the maximum opportunities to learn new skills, as well as refine existing abilities.
 We recognise that children up to seven years old learn best through play, and that just as important as skill development is their development of social and emotional wellbeing, which is needed to be an active and positive learner.

 Our aim is to promote lifelong learners; our program will be adapted to the children’s individual needs to ensure the children are socially and emotionally ready to enter primary school with the confidence and resilience to ensure a successful and comfortable transition.
 Children will be provided with a variety of experiences in their daily program according to their needs and level of understanding which will help make the transition to school a positive experience.